Hôtel d'Assézat

 The main courtyard of the Hôtel d'Assézat.

 The Hôtel d'Assézat (Ostal d'Assesat) in Toulouse, France, is a French Renaissance hôtel particulier (individual mansion) of the 16th century which houses the Bemberg Foundation, a major art gallery of the city.

 The hôtel was likely built by Toulouse architect Nicolas Bachelier for Pierre d'Assézat, an internationally renowned Toulouse woad merchant at the time.
 As one of the first manifestations of French classicism it is an outstanding example of Renaissance palaces architecture of southern France, with a use of brick typical of Toulouse and an elaborate decoration of the cour d'honneur (courtyard) influenced by Italian Mannerism and by classicism.

 The Hôtel d'Assézat differs from the other not only in size and its exceptional ornamentation, but also in its pristine condition, a fact which earns it a mention in every overview of French Renaissance.
 The hôtel now belongs to the City of Toulouse and was restored in the 1980s.
-It is home to the Union des sociétés savantes, the Académie des Jeux Floraux and the Bemberg Foundation.
+It is home to the Académie des Jeux Floraux and the Bemberg Foundation.

 History

-Pierre Assézat was at the height of his social and professional success when he launched the construction of his mansion close to the Merchant Exchange, of which he had been one of the founders.
-Nevertheless, he did get caught up in the religious troubles of the time.
-A Calvinist convert, he was obliged to leave Toulouse after attempting to seize the town along with his fellows capitouls in 1562.
-He recanted ten years later and returned to his townhouse in Toulouse where he died in 1581.
+Pierre d'Assézat was at the height of his social and professional success when he launched the construction of his mansion close to the Merchant Exchange, of which he had been one of the founders.
+However, as a Calvinist convert, upon the outbreak of the French Wars of Religion he attempted to seize the town of Toulouse with his fellow Huguenot capitouls in 1562, and was forced to leave the town after failing to do so.
+He recanted and reverted to Catholicism ten years later, and returned to his townhouse in Toulouse where he died in 1581.

-The house seems to have been mostly completed as early as 1562, as all the components visible today were already there at that date.
+The hôtel seems to have been mostly completed as early as 1562, as all the components visible today were already there at that date.

-The house was sold on August 20, 1761 to Nicolas-Joseph Marcassus de Puymaurin, who modified the mullioned windows but without disfiguring the hotel.
+The hôtel was sold on August 20, 1761 to Nicolas-Joseph Marcassus de Puymaurin, who modified the mullioned windows but without disfiguring the hotel.
 He also commissioned the Louis XVI style decoration of one of the salons.
 At the time of the sale, he was moderator and president of the Royal Academy of Painting, Sculpture and Architecture of Toulouse.
 Twenty years later, the hotel became the property of the Sabatier family, then, in 1816, of the Gèze family.

-Théodore Ozenne, who bought this building in 1894, bequeathed it to the city upon his death so that it could host learned societies, including the oldest literary society in Europe.
+Théodore Ozenne, who bought this building in 1894, bequeathed it to the city upon his death so that it could host learned societies, including the oldest literary society in Europe, Académie des Jeux Floraux.
 It is still one of his vocations today.
 From 1980, the city began the restoration of old buildings as well as the construction of a modern extension.